Stay Well 2021

 Our hybrid learning model was developed for the fall semester to maximize flexibility in terms of our students’ access to their coursework whether in person or studying remotely.
 Based on the feedback from students, parents and faculty, we have opted to place a greater emphasis on in-person learning when students return to campus in February, and we have reduced the expectations required of faculty in developing online learning experiences.

-For students facing circumstances beyond their control (such as visa issues, travel bans, etc.), we are finalizing a plan to provide academic support beyond regularly scheduled class times to help them complete their coursework well and stay connected with the VES community.
+For students facing circumstances beyond their control (such as visa issues, travel bans, etc.), we are providing academic support beyond regularly scheduled class times to help them complete their coursework well and stay connected with the VES community.

 Students who may need to study remotely due to health concerns or other approved reasons will still have access to their assignments, will receive feedback on their work, and will be encouraged to reach out to their teachers as needed, but it is important to note that the resources their teachers provide for them via OnCampus pages will be reduced.
 Remote learners will be able to earn credit for the semester, but studying remotely will not be equivalent to the academic experience students will receive on campus.